-Developing a commercial wind installation is a costly venture.
-A single one-megawatt wind turbine costs more than $1 million to construct and install.
-It is important for a company to protect its investment with the proper insurance coverage.
-The unique insurance needs of a commercial wind installation make it challenging to anticipate and address the installation’s exposures.
+Developing a commercial wind installation is expensive.
+A single one-megawatt wind turbine costs more than $1 million to build and install.
+Your company needs to protect its investment with the right insurance coverage.
+The unique insurance needs of a commercial wind installation make it tough to anticipate and prevent commercial wind risks.

 All-Risk insurance covers damage to property and time delays.
 All-Risk covers turbines, foundation, transmission, substation and balance of plant.
 Property coverage usually includes machinery breakdown, wind, storm, and fire.
-Additional catastrophic coverage for installations in areas of high risk of hurricanes, earthquakes, floods or other natural disaster can be purchased; however, deductibles and premiums for this coverage are usually separate and much higher.
-It is common for installations with catastrophic insurance to be insured at less than the cost to replace the project.
+Additional catastrophic coverage for installations in areas of high risk of hurricanes, earthquakes, floods or other natural disaster can be purchased; however, deductibles and premiums for this coverage are usually separate and more expensive.
+Usually, installations with catastrophic insurance are insured at less than the cost to replace the project.

 The most common mechanical damage to wind turbines is to gears and bearings.
 Damage is usually the result of material defects, overloading, use of the wrong oil, or oil temperature.